Cis-1,2-Dihydrocatechol

 cis-1,2-Dihydrocatechol is the organic compound with the formula C6H6(OH)2.
 Several isomers exist with this formula.
 It is a colorless solid melting near room temperature.
 The compound is classified as a 1,3-cyclohexadiene.
 It arises by the dihydroxylation of benzene catalyzed by toluene dioxygenase.
+It can also be prepared from catechol using the enzyme cis-1,2-dihydrobenzene-1,2-diol dehydrogenase:

 cis-1,2-Dihydrocatechol has been used in the synthesis, sometimes on a commercial scale, of indinavir, indigo, and poly(p-phenylene).